Vladyslav13/Qt/README.md

 # Qt
 Qt-notebook.

-Modules contents NoteBookGui and libnb folders.
+Folder "modules" content NoteBookGui and libnb folders.

-NoteBookGui contents interface for notebook.
+Folder "NoteBookGui" contents the interface of notebook.
 Written in Qt5.

-Libnb сontains a class person who represents a record in a notebook.
+Folder "libnb" сontains the "Notebook" class, and all classes that he needs for storing a records in a notebook.
 Also, serialization is implemented there.

+Requirements: project works with C++11, Qt5.6, boost 1.62 or newer.

+Build system is cmake.